microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-introduction.md

    ![trigger](../media/tutorial-weatherbot/01/rename-trigger.gif)

 Now, let's actually make the bot do something!
-Inside the flow, you'll see that the teal `Trigger` box has a line below it that includes in a "+" button.
+Inside the flow, you'll see that the teal `Trigger` box has a line below it that includes in a **+** button.

-The "+" button can be used to add `Actions` to the conversation flow.
+The **+** button can be used to add `Actions` to the conversation flow.
 You can use this to add actions to the end of a flow, or insert actions at an earlier point.

 For now, let's instruct the bot to send a simple greeting.

-4. Click the "+" button and select the first menu item `Send a response`.
+4. Click the **+** button and select the first menu item **Send a response**.

    ![menu](../media/tutorial-weatherbot/01/add-send-activity.gif)

-5. Select the new `Send a response` action in the flow and it's properties will appear on the right hand side of the screen.
+5. Select the new **Send a response** action in the flow and it's properties will appear on the right hand side of the screen.
 This action has only one main property - the text of the activity to send.

 6. Type a welcome message into this field.
 It is always a good idea to have your bot introduce itself and explain it's main features.
 So let's make the welcome message something like: